rajeevmotwani/MedBank-MedTrust-Task/README.md

 There are two files present in the repository.

-1. The file Apobank-task-report includes the jupyter notebook for the understanding on the user.
+1. The file Medbank-Explained includes the jupyter notebook for the understanding on the user.
-2. The file Apobank-final consists of all the tasks in the for of functions in order to be used on the other files.
+2. The file Medbank-Final consists of all the tasks in the for of functions in order to be used on the other files.
 All the functions are tested and run.